 History of the Gewandhaus

-The Gewandhaus was also used as city hall.
+The Gewandhaus serves as city hall.

-The front of the building was secured.
+The front of the building is secured.

 8 September 1997

 The five-star Radisson SAS Gewandhaus Hotel opens its doors with 97 beautiful guest rooms.